jweleszczuk/NGS_Analysis_project/RAPORT.md

 4. Indexing reference genome - hisat2
 5. Mapping to reference genome - hisat2
 6. Conversion and indexing sam files - samtools
+7. Aligment information - samtools
-7. Variant calling - bcftools
+8. Variant calling - bcftools
-8. Variant filter - vcftools
+9. Variant filter - vcftools
-9. Variant adnotaion - snpEff
+10. Variant adnotaion - snpEff

 ## 2.1 Downloading data - SRA repositorium

 From each SRA project repostory, only first 1 000 000 read were downloaded.
-Data has been obtained by using fastq-dump function.
+Data has been obtained by using _fastq-dump_ function.
 This step resulted in 3 directories with 2 .fastq files each.

 ## 2.2 Downloading data - reference genome

-Reference genome has been downloaded from Ensembl with the use of wget function.
+Reference genome has been downloaded from Ensembl with the use of _wget_ function.

 ## 2.3 Quality control

 Next step was based on quality control for each downloaded record.
-This has been perfomered with the use of fastqc and multiqc function.
+This has been perfomered with the use of _fastqc_ and _multiqc_ function.
 All samples had good per base sequence quality, over 20.
 Generated files can be found in the Data/Quality_control directory.

 ## 2.4 Indexing reference genom
-Reference genome has been indexed with the use of hisat2-bulid function.
+Reference genome has been indexed with the use of _hisat2-bulid_ function.

 ## 2.5 Mapping

-Data from SRA repositories have been mapped to reference genome with the use of hisat2 function with paired read option.
+Data from SRA repositories have been mapped to reference genome with the use of _hisat2_ function with paired read option.

+## 2.6 Conversiona and indexing

-Sam files has been convered into bam files with _samtools view_,  and sorted with the use of samtools
+Sam files has been convered into bam files with _samtools view_, and then sorted with the use of _samtools index_.

+## 2.7 Aligment information

+Information has been gathered with the use of the following _samtools_ arguments: _flagstat_, _stats_, _coverage_

-## 6. SNP detection
+## 2.8 SNP detection

 ## 7. Variant adnotation